hakudan201/toedoe-api/README.md

 - CRUD tasks (each user can only interacts with his/her own tasks)
 - complete tasks (change status)
 - view summaries by time period

+## Deployment
+Deployed with Nginx on Ubuntu using Digitalocean